DFDT: Dynamic Fast Decision Tree for IoT Data Stream Mining on Edge Devices: Methodology

 \section{Methodology}

-The proposed DFDT integrates previous research advancements to optimize the trade-off between accuracy and resource efficiency of the original VFDT.
-These modifications are here described in detail, while referring to the pseudo-code in Algorithm \ref{alg}.
+DFDT modifications are here described in detail, while referring to the pseudo-code in Algorithm \ref{alg}.
 The initialization phase creates the root node structure of the decision tree (Alg.
-1, Step 2), sets up estimators (Alg.
-1, Step 3), and instance counters (Alg.
-1, Step 4).
+1, Step 2, 3), sets up estimators (Alg.
+1, Step 4), and instance counters (Alg.
+1, Step 5).
 This initialization involves only constant-time operations, resulting in a computational complexity of \(O(1)\), independent of the number of instances or features.
 The main loop iterates over each instance \((X, y)\) in the data stream \(S\), running \(N\) times in total.
 For each instance, several steps are performed.
 First, the instance is routed through the tree to the corresponding leaf node, where the prediction \(\hat{y}\) is obtained (Alg.
-1, Step 6).
+1, Step 7).
 Assuming a balanced tree, the depth of traversal is \(O(\log_B |LH|)\), where \(|LH|\) is the number of leaf nodes and \(B\) is the branching factor.
 The prediction at the leaf node is a constant-time operation, \(O(1)\).
 Following this, the instance count and feature estimators are updated at the leaf node (Alg.
-1, Steps 7, 8).
+1, Steps 8-10).
 This update takes \(O(F)\) time.

 While the HB ensures that splits are made with statistical confidence, it treats all nodes equally in terms of expansion, despite the fact that not all nodes contribute equally to the decision-making process.
 To improve VFDT's efficiency in allocating computational resources, a notion of relative importance can be introduced to dynamically adjust the rate of expansion at each node.
-To assess the activity level at each node, a fraction parameter is calculated as \cite{garcia2022green}:
+To assess the activity level at each node, a fraction parameter is calculated as:

 where $(n_l - n_{\text{leaf}_l})$ is the number of instances observed at a particular leaf $l$ since its creation, $n-n_{\text{tree}_{l}}$ the total instances observed by the tree since the creation of leaf $l$, and $|LH|$ the current total number of leaves.
-If the fraction is below 0.2, the leaf node is deactivated, halting further splits to save on resources (Alg.
-1, Steps 10), which is a constant-time operation, \(O(1)\).
-If the metric falls above 2, a boolean saves the intention to apply a more aggressive expansion strategy, accelerating the growth of important nodes (Alg.
-1, Step 12).
+If the fraction is below a threshold $f_{\text{deactivate}}$, the leaf node is deactivated, halting further splits to save on resources (Alg.
+1, Steps 12), which is a constant-time operation, \(O(1)\).
+If the metric falls above a threshold $f_{\text{expand}}$, a boolean saves the intention to apply a more aggressive expansion strategy, accelerating the growth of important nodes (Alg.
+1, Step 14).